Jaswal1p/umbrella-social-network/README.md

 Insomnia Screenshots of all methods are in assets folder

 Two screenshots of Bonus are below + 3rd of the Mongodb refrence to updateMany method.
-This is also demonstrated in video #3.
+This is also demonstrated in Third video (Above).

 ![DeleteUser thoughts fromFriendlist](https://user-images.githubusercontent.com/92233527/161086831-4e8638d0-8110-476f-b765-ad94c84e1f51.png)